crisvp/timesheet/README.md

 ----

-This fork of [timesheet](https://github.com/paulgazz/timesheet) uses python3.6, pipenv, and pyinstaller.
+This fork of [timesheet](https://github.com/paulgazz/timesheet) uses python3.6, pipenv, dateparser instead of GNU date, and pyinstaller.
 The rest is the same.